 To take them off when they are soiled, I find it easier to just tear them where they connect at the seams.
 That way you don't have to drag it all the way down which could potentially getting urine or feces on their legs, feet, or bed linens.
 The seams are usually on either side around the hips.
 You will clearly be able to see the line where they connect.
 Just grip either side and tear.
 You'll be surprised how easily they separate.

 Another method I have seen is a combination of mesh panties and an adult diaper or feminine pads in the crotch area.
 This method works similar to the pull ups.
 Refer to the picture for an example.
 Patients may prefer this because it feels more natural and they can also easily remove and replace the pads without completely taking off the mesh panties.

 I've heard an argument towards not using adult diapers when a patient is in bed even if they are incontinent.
 This is because they harbor moisture which can cause infection and pressure sores.
 The idea is to put the brief on while they are out and about, but to just place an incontinence pad underneath them while they are laying down.
 That way the pad catches all of the moisture and it doesn't stay against the skin.

 This actually makes a lot of sense but it's something I haven't really thought much about.
 I'm not sure how new the idea is or how much it is practiced, but maybe it should be practiced more.
+The hospital where I am employed is now actually attempting to remove the usage of briefs in the facility.
 My argument would be that the pad would also harbor moisture, but it would be coming into contact with less skin.
 It's an interesting angle on the subject.

 What do you all think?
 If any of you have heard or practice not using briefs while the patient is in bed, let me know in the comments below.
 If so, what has been your experience?
 Have there been less infections and bed sores?
 I'm curious to see if this practice has been studied enough to have a fair argument to be utilized more often.